ryanfp/DnD-Compendium/Untitled.md

 *1st-level Ranger feature*

-You maintain a detailed record of creatures you have studied, learning their weaknesses, behaviors, and habitats.
+You maintain a detailed record of creatures you have studied and hunted, learning their weaknesses, behaviors, and habitats.
 This knowledge is organized into five broad classifications:

 1. **Eternals:** Celestials, Fiends
 2. **Nightmares:** Aberrations, Monstrosities